-In addition Google will go an the extra step to warn visitors that your store is " Not secure."
+In addition, Google will go an extra step to warn visitors that your store is " Not secure."
 It's a quick fix to get encryption on your site and put your customer's minds at ease.

 Rank for a Featured Snippet with Schema